nubenetes/awesome-kubernetes/docs/azure.md

         SYSTEM_ACCESSTOKEN: $(System.AccessToken)
     displayName: 'Post comment with Terraform Plan'
     ```

+### Databricks CI/CD with Azure DevOps

+- [youtube: Databricks CI/CD: Azure DevOps Pipeline + DABs](https://www.youtube.com/watch?v=SZM49lGovTg) Many organizations choose Azure DevOps for automated deployments on Azure.
+When deploying to Databricks you can take similar deploy pipeline code that you use for other projects but use it with Databricks Asset Bundles.
+This video shows most of the steps involved in setting this up by following along with a blog post that shares example code and steps.

 ## Azure AD and RBAC.
 Azure Tenant and Azure Subscription.
 Service Principal SPN.
 Microsoft Entra